MicrosoftDocs/azure-docs/articles/spring-apps/how-to-use-accelerator.md

 1. Import the certificates into Azure Spring Apps.
 For more information, see the [Import a certificate](how-to-use-tls-certificate.md#import-a-certificate) section of [Use TLS/SSL certificates in your application in Azure Spring Apps](how-to-use-tls-certificate.md).
 1. Synchronize the certificates using the Azure portal or the Azure CLI.

-The accelerators will not automatically use the latest certificate.
+The accelerators won't automatically use the latest certificate.
 You should sync one or all certificates by using the Azure portal or the Azure CLI.

 #### [Azure portal](#tab/Portal)